apache/openwhisk-runtime-go/test/NOTES.md

 - you can run them with `cram test_actionloop.t`
 - and `cram test_actionloop-golang`

-also you can start directy the binary without the images with
+also you can start directly the binary without the images with

 - `./start.sh`
-- or `COMPILER=../core/goproxy ./start.sh`
+- or `COMPILER=../common/gobuild.sh ./start.sh`

 If you start them,  images won't be started by the test.